Internal medicine

 • 3 doses (0, 1, and 6 months) for long-term prevention

-• Recommended for healthcare workers, international travelers, and those with sexual risk factors
+• Recommended for healthcare workers, international travelers, and those at sexual risk

-• Those born after 1986 are eligible for routine vaccination
+• Individuals born after 1986 are eligible for routine vaccination

 HPV Vaccine

-Prevents human papillomavirus (HPV), which causes cervical cancer, anal cancer, oropharyngeal cancer, and genital warts.
+Prevention of human papillomavirus (HPV), which causes cervical cancer, anal cancer, throat cancer, and genital warts.

-Men are also recommended to get vaccinated to prevent HPV-related cancers (anal cancer, oropharyngeal cancer, penile cancer) and genital warts, and to prevent transmission to partners.
-In most municipalities, it is a self-pay vaccination.
+Men are also recommended to get vaccinated to prevent HPV-related cancers (anal cancer, throat cancer, penile cancer) and genital warts, as well as to prevent transmission to partners.
+In most municipalities, this is a self-pay vaccination.

 • Insufficient rubella antibodies in pregnant women can affect the fetus

-• Fifth-period routine vaccination (eligible men, publicly funded)
+• 5th period routine vaccination (eligible males, publicly funded)

 • Check before international travel (measles endemic areas)

-• Tetanus prevention requires a booster every 10 years to maintain effectiveness
+• Tetanus prevention requires booster vaccinations every 10 years to maintain efficacy

-• Consider booster vaccination during injury (puncture wounds, animal bites, soil contamination)
+• Consider a booster for injuries (puncture wounds, animal bites, soil contamination)

-• Tdap (Tetanus, Diphtheria, Pertussis) containing vaccine also prevents pertussis simultaneously
+• Tdap (Tetanus, Diphtheria, Pertussis) vaccine simultaneously prevents pertussis

 • Adult pertussis can be a source of infection for infants, so it is recommended for families with newborns